danyx23/danyx23.github.io/_posts/2016-02-26-ports-in-elm.md

 }
 ```

 Pretty straigthforward.
-We use the `subscribe` method to register a callback that will be called with the `message` string value every time the Signal fires.
+We use the `subscribe` method to register a callback that will be called with the `message` string value every time the Signal fires at the Elm side.
 Ok, but how do we finish implementing this on the Elm side?

 There are two ways to do this - one is to create a new `Mailbox` and use `Effects` to send our messages, the other is to create a custom version of `StartApp` that returns an additional value for things to send to the port in `update`.
 I have implemented both attempts as gists, here is the [one with the Mailbox](https://gist.github.com/danyx23/e42ceedaccf0c4a556b8) and once with a [modified StartApp](https://gist.github.com/danyx23/6004778b9322dc716373).
 For the rest of the blogpost I will refer to the first version since it works with the vanilla StartApp.
 Ok, let's hook up the Mailbox: